Charroddle05/soc-incident-response-plan/README.md

 # soc-incident-response-plan

+## Project Overview

+This project demonstrates how to respond to a cybersecurity incident using the NIST Incident Response Lifecycle.

-A NIST-based Incident Response Plan for a fictional smoothie shop with an online ordering system.
-This project demonstrates incident handling, documentation, and SOC analyst skills.
+The fictional organization is a smoothie shop with an online ordering system.
+The project includes procedures for identifying, containing, eradicating, recovering from, and documenting cybersecurity incidents.

+## Skills Demonstrated

+- Incident Response
+- SOC Operations
+- Threat Detection
+- Log Analysis
+- Security Documentation
+- Risk Management
+- SIEM Concepts

+## Tools

+- Microsoft Defender
+- Microsoft Sentinel
+- Windows Event Viewer
+- Wireshark
+- VirusTotal